tillbiskup/tiny-webcasts/README.md

 ## Requirements/Dependencies

+There is two options to use "Tiny Webcasts": Install all necessary dependencies and use it directly from the command line, or alternatively use a docker image.

+### Dependencies for command-line usage

 Creating the webcasts requires a series of command-line tools that need to be installed first: ffmpeg, sox, metaflac, normalize-audio, and ImageMagick. macOS users can install the dependencies using Homebrew and the script `twc-install-dependencies-macos.sh` from the `webcasts` directory.
 Similarly, Debian users can use `twc-install-dependencies-debian.sh` for convenience.

 As the tools for creating the webcasts depend on bash as shell, Windows users will have a bit more work to do.

+### Docker image

 Alternatively, you may create a docker image from the docker file provided.
 In this case, all you need is a working docker installation.
 This is the recommended (and only tested) way for users of the Windows operating systems.

 ## Install

 Download the project or check it out using git.
+The next steps depend on how you prefer to use "Tiny Webcasts".
+Directly on your system, having all requirements installed, or as a docker image.

+### Directly on the system

-Afterwards, go to the `webcasts` directory and run the installer:
+Open a terminal, change to the directory you've downloaded "Tiny Webcasts" to, change to the `webcasts` subdirectory and run the installer:

 ```bash
 ./twc-install.sh
 ```

 This will create a `~/bin/` directory (if it doesn't already exist) and copy the `twc` bash script in there.

+### Docker

 Alternatively, if you would want to use docker, you can run the respective installer to create the docker image and create a shortcut for running the docker image: